BenoitAdam94/nullDC4Wii/README.md

 Put your folders with GDI in this directory

+CDI doesn't work now

-Might work for ISO / CDI / BIN / CUE / NRG / MDS
+Might work for ISO / BIN / CUE / NRG / MDS

 BIN/CUE/ELF, but you probably need IP.bin/syscalls.bin (take IP.TMPL from bootdreams and rename it IP.Bin)